HannahKerubo/JTermProject/paper.md

 ## Table

 ![](#GRPtable)
 This table shows the first 5 rows of the data I analyzed.
 It shows the county, GRP in shillings, and the year to data was taken from.
-You can view the full table `here`.
+You can view the full table [here](DOSE_V2.csv).

 ## Equation